koibots8230/Newbie-Orientation/exercises/Vision.md

 ## A Quick Note

-This only really skims the surface of vision.
 In complete honesty, vision is a task that, unless one of you freshmen is really interested, won't fall onto your lap.
 This was mainly to teach you enough so that you understand vision at a base level, and be able to work with it easier.

+If there is a freshman that is particularly interested, come talk to Jake.